Tivoli Gardens F.C.: Club identity, politics and rivalry with Waterhouse FC

-Tivoli Gardens are heavily linked to Jamacian political leader Edward Seaga and his political party the Jamaica Labour Party.
+Tivoli Gardens are heavily linked to Jamaican political leader Edward Seaga and his political party the Jamaica Labour Party.

 Tivoli Gardens are heavily linked with the centre-right Jamaica Labour Party and specifically Edward Seaga.
 The football club emerged from the redevelopment of the Back-O-Wall area in Kingston during the 1970s, a project led by Seaga when he was Housing Minister.
 This redevelopment transformed a poor neighbourhood into a model community that became a JLP stronghold, with housing allocated largely to party supporters.
 The club itself became more than just a sporting institution, acting as a symbol of the JLP’s presence and influence in West Kingston.
 Tivoli Gardens' home ground is named the Edward Seaga Sports Complex.
 Seaga’s ongoing involvement with the club helped to reinforce the political identity of both the community and the team.

 Under the leadership of Seaga and other JLP-affiliated figures, Tivoli Gardens FC achieved notable success in Jamaican football, winning multiple national titles.
 These victories were often celebrated as extensions of the party’s dominance in the area, tying the club’s fortunes closely to the political dynamics of the community.
 Despite these strong partisan links, the club has also played a role in moments of political reconciliation, such as the historic 2003 match against Waterhouse FC, a team associated with the rival centre-left People’s National Party.
 This match, attended by leaders from both parties, and was a significant attempt to end partisanship in Jamaica.
-However, in 2017 it was noted by the The Jamaica Star that both Tivoli Gardens and Waterhouse remained deeply connected to their respective political counterparts, referring to the teams as "Garrison Clubs".
+However, in 2017 it was noted by The Jamaica Star that both Tivoli Gardens and Waterhouse remained deeply connected to their respective political counterparts, referring to the teams as "Garrison Clubs".